 Employees are encouraged to use earned annual leave.
 No annual leave may be taken without written prior approval of the immediate supervisor or Branch Manager and the Library Director.
 Annual leave must be requested two (2) weeks in advance unless an emergency exists.
 Annual leave may be used for vacations and personal business.
-The Library System will only pay for four (4) weeks (160 hours) of personal leave in the event of termination or retirement from employment.
-Any unused annual leave above the four weeks (160 hours) will be transferred to state retirement upon termination of employment with the Library System.
+The Library System will only pay for four (4) weeks (150 hours) of personal leave in the event of termination or retirement from employment.
+The value of the accrued leave will be paid within 30 days of separation.
+Any unused annual leave above the four weeks (150 hours) will be transferred to state retirement upon termination of employment with the Library System.
 Maximum accumulated unused, non-compensated combined sick and annual leave time that can be applied to State Retirement service credit is 11,200 hours.

 New employees must complete three (3) consecutive full calendar months of active employment in order to be eligible to receive vacation benefits.
 Once the eligibility requirement is met, the new employee will receive vacation accruals equal to the total number of months worked, retroactive to the date of hire.
-However, if an employee terminates prior to three (3) months of employment, he/she is not eligible to receive vacation pay since no vacation hours have been awarded
+However, if an employee terminates prior to three (3) months of employment, he/she is not eligible to receive vacation pay since no vacation hours have been awarded.